justindra/townhub/backend/shuttle/README.md

-# Test Service
+# Shuttle Service

-This is a test service that I created just to test out the serverless framework so that it works in conjunction with the API Gateway endpoints created as part of the infrastructure.
-In order to create new services, we should be able to just duplicate this service and start adding new functions and endpoints to it.
+This is a Service for the Shuttle Module.
+It allows us to get a list of shuttles running for a particular date.